jenkinsci/support-core-plugin/README.md

   contentFilters:
     enabled: false
 ```
-This version fixes the configuration fields to be more intuitive.
+This version changes the configuration fields to be more intuitive.
 Please update your yaml file if
 you update support-core to version 2.68 or later.